dsestero/jboss/REFERENCE.md

 * [`jboss::instance_8::lib::oracle::install`](#jbossinstance_8liboracleinstall): Utility define to copy to a specified WildFly-8.2.0 instance the Oracle driver jar module.
 Creates the Oracle module into the specified inst
 * [`jboss::instance_8::lib::oraclexa::install`](#jbossinstance_8liboraclexainstall): Utility define to copy to a specified WildFly-8.2.0 instance the OracleXA driver jar module.
 Notice: the oracle driver jar contains both clas
 * [`jboss::instance_8::lib::postgresql::install`](#jbossinstance_8libpostgresqlinstall): Utility define to copy to a specified WildFly-8.2.0 instance the postgresql driver jar module.
 Creates the postgresql module into the specif
-* [`jboss::instance_8::lib::postgresqlxa::install`](#jbossinstance_8libpostgresqlxainstall): Utility define to copy to a specified WildFly-8.2.0 instance the postgresql driver jar module.
-Creates the postgresql module into the specif
 * [`jboss::instance_8::lib::sqlserver::install`](#jbossinstance_8libsqlserverinstall): Utility define to copy to a specified WildFly-8.2.0 instance the sqlserver driver jar module.
 Creates the sqlserver module into the specifie
 * [`jboss::instance_8::postconfig`](#jbossinstance_8postconfig): Configures a running JBoss-8 instance via jboss-cli.
 It is intended to be called by jboss::instance_8.
 * [`jboss::jboss_4`](#jbossjboss_4): Installs JBoss-4.
 The resource title has to be an unique name identifying the JBoss installation and it could be used to specify the desired